Nonintercourse Act: Elements

-More recently, the Second Circuit has stated:
+More recently (2008), the Second Circuit has stated:

-In order to establish a violation of the Non-Intercourse Act, the [plaintiffs] are required to establish that: (1) they are an Indian tribe; (2) the land at issue was tribal land at the time of the conveyance; (3) the United States never approved the conveyance, and (4) the trust relationship between the United States and the tribe has not been terminated.

 Tribal status

 The Passamaquoddy and Narragansett cases, supra, are examples where the plaintiff has prevailed despite not being federally recognized tribes (the Passamaquoddy obtained federal recognition through the Maine Indian Claims Settlement; the Narragansett gained federal recognition in 1983, five years after the Rhode Island Claims Settlement Act).
 Although federal tribal status is prima facie evidence of the first element, the Act also applies to unrecognized tribes.

 If the tribe is unrecognized, the defendant may defeat the plaintiff's prima facie case either by showing that the Indians did not constitute a "tribe" at the time of the conveyance, or at the time of the litigation; thus, the defendant may show that the plaintiff is not the successor in interest to the tribe whose lands were illegally alienated.
 The leading case where the defendants prevailed on this element is Mashpee Tribe v.
 New Seabury Corp.
 (1st Cir.
 1979).
 Alternatively, the action may be stayed until the Bureau of Indian Affairs makes a tribal status determination (and eventually dismissed if the BIA concludes the plaintiffs are not the successors in interest).
 The Pueblo were initially interpreted not to be "Indians" for the purposes of the Nonintercourse Act; however, this holding was subsequently overruled.

 The elements given above are for a tribe.
-The United States, acting in its capacity as a trustee, may (and has, successfully) bring an action on behalf of a tribe.
+The United States, acting in its capacity as a trustee, may bring, and has successfully brought, actions on behalf of a tribe.
 The federal government was vested with similar power to enforce the anti-alienation provisions of the Allotment Acts.
 Conversely, individual Indians have no standing under the Act.
 This is true even if individual plaintiffs attempt the certify a class of all tribal members; the tribe itself must sue.